zetabank-devteam/lecture_url/docs/source/lecture/5.robot_arm_ex/mission/index.rst

         movement = Movement(Arm)
         e = EventName()

-- Initialize the different speeds of the robot arm, and music object.
+- Initialize the different speeds of the robot arm.

     .. code-block:: python